Favourited 420 times

-My identical twin 4-year old boys, my 6-year old son, and I live together in a farmhouse on our farm.
+My identical twin 5 year-old boys, my 7 year-old son, and I live together in a farmhouse on our farm.
 We are surrounded by orchards of chestnut trees and our blueberry patch.
-Every year we've been planting up acres of chestnut trees, mostly grown from the seeds of what we deem to be our best trees and the best trees in the world.
+Every year we've been planting up acres of chestnut trees, grown from the seeds of what we deem to be our best trees and the best trees in the world.
 It's very exciting!
 We live in a world where we are generally forced to accept that there are many mouths to feed and calories needed to be produced by a style of agriculture that is destructive to land, air, and ecosystems.
-However, chestnuts aren't like that.
-They build up the soil, and don't require a lot of fertilization, spraying, or tearing up the land.
-Furthermore, they take carbon dioxide from the air and turn it into firewood, oxygen, and of course hundreds of pounds of tasty nuts that are very good for you, being high in nutrients, low in fat, and rather like a grain.
+However, chestnuts are an exception.
+As a forest crop, they build up the soil, and don't require a lot of fertilization, spraying, or tearing up the land.
+Furthermore, they take carbon dioxide from the air and turn it into firewood, oxygen, and of course thousands of pounds of tasty nuts that are very good for you, being high in nutrients and low in fat, being similar to a grain in their composition and potential.

 A little over a hundred years ago, there were 2 American chestnut trees for every person alive on the planet.
 Enough to fill Yellowstone nation park 8 times over.
 1 in 4 trees on the Eastern seaboard was a chestnut.
 These were virtually all wiped out by a fungus.
-Now, most Americans don't know what one is, even though we live in what was once the heartland of the chestnut.
-They are great trees that produce a great food and forest ecosystem, home to birds, mushrooms, wildflowers, bees, etc. Chestnut production is in its infancy in America, and we are living in an exciting time when we're figuring out how to make it work and grow.
-It's an edifying and important vision, and we invite you to come and see it and experience living in the middle of it.
+Now, most Americans don't even know what one is, even though we live in what was once the heartland of the chestnut.
+They are amazing trees that produce a great food and forest ecosystem, home to birds, mushrooms, wildflowers, bees, etc. Chestnut production is in its infancy in America, and we are living in an exciting time when we're figuring out how to make it work and grow.
+It's an edifying and promising vision, and we invite you to be part of it.

-We also farm 5 acres of blueberries and some other stuff for fun, like chickens, a garden, a fence-row of pole beans, paw paws, grapes, hops, pecans, hazelnuts, butternuts, bee hives, elderberries, mushrooms, flowers, and a magnificent apple tree.
+We also have 5 acres of blueberries and some other stuff for fun, like chickens and a garden, and we dabble in pole beans, roses, grapes, hops, pecans, hazelnuts, butternuts, paw paws, hardy kiwi, mushrooms, bees, elderberries, strawberries, plums, and apples.

 Help with Eco Projects